shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

+Why does C get all the girls and Java doesn't have any?

+Because C doesn't treat them as objects

+* * *

 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();